 - Interview credit applicants by telephone or in person to obtain personal and financial data needed to complete credit report.

-Credit Checkers with little to no experience tend to make between $24280 and $28510 while the more experienced ones make over $45350 per year.
+Credit Checkers with little to no experience tend to make between $26540 and $31670 while the more experienced ones can earn over $48430 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Credit Checker is to move to a higher paying state like WA.
-Right now, the highest paying states for Credit Checkers are WA, CO, CA, OR and NY.
+One of the easiest ways to increase your salary as a Credit Checker is to move to a higher paying state like NY.
+Right now, the highest paying states for Credit Checkers are NY, MN, MA, RI and CO.

-3 other factors that can increase your salary as A Credit Checker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Credit Checker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Credit Checkers what degree they had when they got the job and most of them said they had a High School Diploma followed by Bachelors degree.
+We asked other Credit Checkers what degree they had when they got the job and most of them said they had a High School Diploma followed by a Bachelor’s Degree.

 Pros and Cons